 ‘This can be very effective as children learn best when they’re being active and having fun,’ Rebecca says.

 Throughout everything, pupils will be given opportunities to talk: fundamental to improving their wellbeing by expressing themselves, and developing speaking and listening skills.

 Talk of children having regressed in literacy is bound to make parents feel guilty about not putting in enough effort during lockdown, but it’s important that you don’t blame yourself.

 But even the small things you’ve been able to do will have kept your child’s literacy ticking over.
 ‘All children learn to read and write at different stages, even when we’re not in a pandemic.’ says Gemma.

-That means that if your child has lost confidence in literacy, there’s plenty you can do to build them back up again.
+That means that if your child has lost literacy confidence, there’s plenty you can do to build them back up again.
 Read together regularly, if you can, and talk about what you read.
 This is one of the simplest ways to bolster your child’s reading confidence, and as little as 10 minutes a day can make a big difference.